This is a sort of half-baked theory I was playing around with in my head. Maybe someone else will know where to take it from here?

 There is also an element of recursive causality between a particle and its own information.
 The collapse of the wavefunction isn’t necessarily an observer effect, but an informational effect.
 Remember that information is the resolution of uncertainty, according to Shannon.
 The collapse of the wavefunction is when all the quantum states become known – they’re viewed as physical while simultaneously the information becomes known.
 But the particle was always physical; it’s the information aspect that is unknown.
 That means it is the physical that signals to the informational, causing the unknown to become the known.

 The takeaway from this recursive idea is that physical objects can actually have a causal relationship with their own informational aspect.
-As I stated in the previous section, information tells material how to be and material tells information what to be – the information causes the quantum field fluctuations while the physical material causes the information to take on a state.
+As I said, information tells material how to be and material tells information what to be – the information causes the quantum field fluctuations while the physical material causes the information to take on a state.

 The Medium of Information